Monkbreh/MHGU-HD-Project/README.md

 A Remaster of MHGU done with several ESRGAN models.
 This HD pack aims to remaster low quality 3ds textures found in the switch release of MHXX.

-**Summary of completion:**

-UI: Complete.
-Menus, Title cards, Item box etc. (small chance there is something i missed) with both full Xbox and PS Layouts.

-Palicoes: Complete.
-Includes Facials, Armor, Weapons and Gadgets.

-Weapons: All 14 Weapons done.

-NPCs: Only Pets, Guild hall NPCs and House handlers for now.

-Armor: Only Male Gear and Facials for now.

-**Installation:**

-For CFW switch owners place extract the file in this path:    sdcard:/atmosphere/content/[Game ID]/romfs/

-For emulator users: Just follow a proper guide and place the file in the mod folder.

 ***Disclaimer: The mod does not work on Yuzu due to a problem in the file structure of the emulator.***